Home

 Tourmaline: light lilac to deep purpleTourmaline

-Many people mistakenly use the term GEM to describe all kinds of stones but most stones are not GEMS.
+Many people use the term "GEM" to describe all kinds of stones, but many stones on the List of Gemstones are Not true Gems.

-Even in the list of gemstones above, within the precious three, ruby, sapphire and emerald we find stones that are not "gems".
+Even within the precious three gemstones, Ruby, Sapphire, and Emerald, we find stones that are not true Gems.

 Return to the top of List of Gemstones